 |Layer 7||Application||SMTP, HTTP, FTP, POP3, SNMP|

-- What is do you understand by TCP/IP Model?
+- What do you understand about TCP/IP Model?

-Transmission Control Protocol / Internet Protocol is the full form for TCP/IP.
-This is a couple of protocol layers that was created to make data exchange possible on various kinds of computer networks, also referred to as a heterogeneous network.
+Transmission Control Protocol / Internet Protocol is the full form of TCP/IP.
+These are a couple of protocol layers that were created to make data exchange possible on various kinds of computer networks, also referred to as heterogeneous networks.